kingsabru/ETL-With-Twitter-Data/README.md

 * Anaconda (conda)
 * Tweepy
 * Pymongo
+* Pandas

 Follow the steps below to setup the project.

 ### Create environment

-Create conda environemnt using the command:
+Create a conda environment using the command:
 ```
 conda create -n "env-name" python=3.7
 ```

 ### Activate environment

-Activate the your environment using the command:
+Activate the environment using the command:
 ```
 conda activate env-name
 ```